Alejogb1/job-board/blog-data/how-do-i-run-onnx-model-files-on-python.md

 id: "how-do-i-run-onnx-model-files-on-python"
 ---

-, shall we?
+?
 Over the years, I’ve seen more than my share of folks stumble a bit when it comes to deploying ONNX models within Python environments.
 It's not always as straightforward as one might initially expect, given the variety of tooling involved.
 The core issue usually stems from the bridge between the model’s abstract representation in ONNX and the concrete computational graph necessary for execution.
 This is precisely what we need to address.

 I recall a project back in 2018, involving real-time object detection on edge devices.
 We chose ONNX due to its platform-agnostic nature, but quickly realized that simply having an .onnx file doesn't automatically translate into a running inference engine.
 We had to handle model loading, input preparation, inference execution, and result post-processing.
 Essentially, there are a few key stages to consider.